corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/api/corda-api.md

     weight: 2000
 section_menu: corda-5-beta
 ---
 This section describes the modules in the Corda API.
-All of these modules are described in the [Kotlin API reference](/en/api-ref/corda/5.0-beta/kotlin/index.html).
+All of these modules are described in the <a href="/en/api-ref/corda/5.0-beta/kotlin/index.html" target="_blank">Kotlin API documentation</a>.